jhubig/FritzBoxShell/README.md

 ## Introduction

 The script allows you to control/check your FritzBox from the terminal with a shell script.
 It is planned to add more functions in the future.
-The shell script uses cURL to create an SOAP request based on the TR-064 protocol to talk to the AVM Fritz!Box.
+The shell script uses cURL to create an SOAP request based on the TR-064 protocol to talk to the AVM Fritz!Box and AVM Fritz!Repeater.

 Please raise an issue with your function you would like to add.